LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Adopted by the Supreme Court: July 24, 1997;
 Amendments Approved by the Supreme Court: March 1, 2003; October 2, 2014; September 28, 2017.

-# 27 NCAC 02 Rule 7.3	DIRECT CONTACT WITH POTENTIAL CLIENTS
+## Rule 7.3	DIRECT CONTACT WITH POTENTIAL CLIENTS
 (a) A lawyer shall not by in-person, live telephone, or real-time electronic contact solicit professional employment when a significant motive for the lawyer's doing so is the lawyer's pecuniary gain, unless the person contacted:
 (1)	is a lawyer; or
 (2)	has a family, close personal, or prior professional relationship with the lawyer.
 (b) A lawyer shall not solicit professional employment from a potential client by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:
 (1)	the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer; or (2)	the solicitation involves coercion, duress, harassment, compulsion, intimidation, or threats.
 (c) Targeted Communications.
 Unless the recipient of the communication is a person specified in paragraphs (a)(1) or (a)(2), every written, recorded, or electronic communication from a lawyer soliciting professional employment from anyone known to be in need of legal services in a particular matter shall include the statement, in capital letters, "THIS IS AN ADVERTISEMENT FOR LEGAL SERVICES" (the advertising notice), which shall be conspicuous and subject to the following requirements:
 (1)	Written Communications.
 Written communications shall be mailed in an envelope.
 The advertising notice shall be printed on the front of the envelope, in a font that is as large as any other printing on the front or the back of the envelope.
 If more than one color or type of font is used on the front or the back of the envelope, the font used for the advertising notice shall match in color, type, and size the largest and widest of the fonts.
 The front of the envelope shall contain no printing other than the name of the lawyer or law firm and return address, the name and address of the recipient, and the advertising notice.
 The advertising notice shall also be printed at the beginning of the body of the enclosed written communication in a font as large as or larger than any other printing contained in the enclosed written communication.
 If more than one color or type of font is used on the enclosed written communication, then the font of the advertising notice shall match in color, type, and size the largest and widest of the fonts.
 Nothing on the envelope or the enclosed written communication shall be more conspicuous than the advertising notice.
 (2)	Electronic Communications.
 The advertising notice shall appear in the "in reference" or subject box of the address or header section of the communication.
 No other statement shall appear in this block.
 The advertising notice shall also appear, at the beginning and ending of the electronic communication, in a font as large as or larger than any other printing in the body of the communication or in any masthead on the communication.
 If more than one color or type of font is used in the electronic communication, then the font of the advertising notice shall match in color, type, and size the largest and widest of the fonts.
 Nothing in the electronic communication shall be more conspicuous than the advertising notice.
 (3)	Recorded Communications.
 The advertising notice shall be clearly articulated at the beginning and ending of the recorded communication.
 (d) Notwithstanding the prohibitions in paragraph (a), a lawyer may participate with a prepaid or group legal service plan subject to the following:
 (1)	Definition.
 A prepaid legal services plan or a group legal services plan ("a plan") is any arrangement by which a person, firm, or corporation, not otherwise authorized to engage in the practice of law, in exchange for any valuable consideration, offers to provide or arranges the provision of legal services that are paid for in advance of any immediate need for the specified legal service ("covered services").
 In addition to covered services, a plan may provide specified legal services at fees that are less than what a non-member of the plan would normally pay.
 The North Carolina legal services offered by a plan must be provided by a licensed lawyer who is not an employee, director or owner of the plan.
 A prepaid legal services plan does not include the sale of an identified, limited legal service, such as drafting a will, for a fixed, one-time fee.
 (2)	Conditions for Participation.
 (A)	The plan must be operated by an organization that is not owned or directed by the lawyer;